 Born and raised in Italy, Bardi moved to Brazil in 1945, where she fully developed as a modern architect.
 Her most significant brutalist work, the Sesc Pompéia in São Paulo, was converted from a working factory to a cultural centre for the public.
 Bardi also designed The Glass House, where she and her husband, Pietro Maria, resided.
 Influenced by the Dom-Ino house, the Glass House seems to float between the trees of the Mata Atlãntica forest on thin pilotis.

 Knoll (also Knoll-Bassett), of the furniture company, Knoll in the USA, had a significant role in the company’s aesthetic development.
 In addition to her official role designing office interiors, she was the architect behind the Knoll Planning Unit.
-This solidified her role as a creator of space, as well as a decorator.
-She is also responsible for the now widely-recognised standard of the mid-century modern interior.
+She was also responsible for the now widely-recognised standard of the mid-century modern interior.
 Her meticulous methods and rigorous design methodology can be attributed to her advanced schooling and extended travels.
 She was also mentored by Ludwig Mies van der Rohe.